40-Point Technical Writer Evaluation Checklist

 Maintenance and Long-term Usability

-10% weightEvaluate systems for keeping documentation current when busy supervisors need to update procedures for part changes or code revisions.
-Complex maintenance kills long-term value.
+10% weightEvaluates systems for keeping documentation current when busy supervisors need to update procedures for part changes or code revisions.
+Complex maintenance is the most common cause of long-term value decay.

 Sample Questions